 Student Programs at the CIA

-The CIA offers internship and co-operative education programs that allows students to work alongside experts in their fields and to gain real-world experience within the Intelligence Community (IC).
+The CIA offers internship and cooperative education programs that allow students to work alongside experts in their fields and gain real-world experience within the Intelligence Community (IC).

 They make these opportunities available through Scholarship Programs, Undergraduate Programs, and Graduate Programs.